hpi-swa-lab/qinoq/.github/pull_request_template.md

 - [ ] scrolls when scrolling in the interactive
 - [ ] with open interactive, scroll position (and cursor position) may be changed with arrow keys
+- [ ] the number in the menubar is consistent with the cursorposition

 ### Interactive: